marked01one/personal-fprime-introduction/Components/MathSender/docs/sdd.md

 # MathModule::MathSender

-Active component used for sending math operands & operations to MathReceiver
+Active component used for sending math operands and operations to MathReceiver

 ## Usage Examples
 Add usage examples here